armbian/documentation/docs/getting-started/writing-the-image.md

 6. Now you can flash the extracted image with `sudo rkdeveloptool wl 0 Armbian-YourBoard.img` (make sure the file ends with **.img**)
 7. Reboot your board with `sudo rkdeveloptool rd` which stands for (power) reset device

+### Qualcomm

+Qualcomm boards are flashed with **[Armbian Imager](https://github.com/armbian/imager/releases)** over **EDL** (Emergency Download Mode), so no extra tooling is needed.
+Imager writes straight to the board's built-in **eMMC** or **UFS**, depending on the board.

+Which boards can be flashed this way, which storage each one uses, and how each one enters EDL all come from the Armbian board registry, so the list grows without an Imager update.
+Boards covered so far include the **Arduino UNO Q** (QRB2210, eMMC) and the **Radxa Dragon** series &mdash; **Q6A** (QCS6490, UFS) and **Q8B** (SC8280XP, UFS).

+Steps:

+1. Put the board into **EDL mode**.
+Imager tells you which method your board uses &mdash; either place the jumper on the **JCTL** pins, or hold the **EDL** button while powering on.
+2. Connect the board to your computer with a USB cable.
+3. Open **Armbian Imager** and select your board and image.
+4. Flash.
+Imager uploads the firmware loader, then writes the partitions.

+!!! warning "UFS images are a separate download"

+    Boards that flash to UFS need an image built for UFS &mdash; its filename carries a `-ufs` marker.
+An ordinary SD-card image will not boot from UFS.

+!!! question "Linux: `USB access denied`"

+    An EDL device appears as USB ID `05c6:9008`.
+Give your user access to it and stop `qcserial` from claiming it first:

+    ``` bash
+    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="05c6", ATTR{idProduct}=="9008", MODE="0666"' | sudo tee /etc/udev/rules.d/51-qdl.rules
+    echo 'blacklist qcserial' | sudo tee /etc/modprobe.d/blacklist-qcserial.conf
+    sudo udevadm control --reload-rules
+    ```

+!!! tip "`No EDL device found`"

+    The board is not in EDL mode, or the cable is data-only.
+Re-enter EDL mode as in step 1, try a different USB cable or port, and reconnect.

 ---

 **Previous:** [Choosing an Armbian image](choosing-an-image.md)